 Many links on AI

-No doubt they will find life in some upcoming article. #artificial-intelligence Robin Sloan:
+No doubt they will find life in some upcoming article. #artificial-intelligence Robin Sloan’s pop-up newsletter on AI is here.
+Robin Sloan:

 What makes the AI chatbots and agents feel light and clean, here and now in 2026?
 Is it an innate architectural resistance to advertising, to attention hacks, to adversarial crud?
 No — it’s that they are simply new!
 The language models in 2026 are Google in 1999, Twitter in 2009.
 Their vast conjoined industry of influence hasn’t yet arisen … though it is stirring.